This scenario applies only to Talend Platform products with Big Data and Talend Data Fabric.

 - When using Qubole, add a tS3Configuration to your Job to write your actual business data in the S3 system with Qubole.
 Without tS3Configuration, this business data is written in the Qubole HDFS system and destroyed once you shut down your cluster.

-When using on-premise distributions, use the configuration component corresponding to the file system your cluster is using.
+When using on-premises distributions, use the configuration component corresponding to the file system your cluster is using.
 Typically, this system is HDFS and so use tHDFSConfiguration.

 If you are using Databricks without any configuration component present in your Job, your business data is written directly in DBFS (Databricks Filesystem).